List of people who have run across Australia: Tom Denniss

+Tom Denniss ran across Australia from Perth to Sydney in 2013.
+It was the final leg on his world circumnavigation run, which he commenced on New Year's Day, 2012, in Sydney.
+The trans-Australia leg was 97 days from 10 June to 13 September 2013, covering 5,000 km from Cottesloe Beach in Perth, to Kalgoorlie, Norseman, then across the Nullabor Plain, then Melbourne and finally Sydney, where he completed his world run on Friday, 13 September 2013.
+This was the fastest ever circumnavigation of the Earth on foot, some 40 days quicker than Jesper Olsen's earlier circumnavigation.
+Denniss' entire run raised $60,000 for Oxfam Australia.

 Mark Allison

 Mark Allison is known as Run Geordie Run and as part of his charity money raising he completed the run across Australia in January 2014.

 James Brooman

 James Brooman ran from Cottesloe Beach, Perth, to Bondi Beach, Sydney.
 The journey was solo and unsupported, with James pushing a buggy the entire distance.
-Beginning on March 11, 2015 he completed the journey of 2562 mi in a time of 81 days, 5 hours 55 minutes.
+Beginning on 11 March 2015 he completed the journey of 2562 mi in a time of 81 days, 5 hours 55 minutes.
 The route took him through Kalgoorlie, across the Nullarbor on Highway 1 and through the Blue Mountains via Cowra.
 Prior to this journey James was an inexperienced runner, completing 3 marathons since 1999, and began his running training for this challenge in December 2014.